Deer Head Chihuahua

 |Weight (Female)||1 to 12 pounds|

-The Chihuahua is a relatively healthy breed of dog with a lifespan of around 14 to 16 years, but it does have a predisposition toward developing several health conditions, including eye diseases, epilepsy, cancer, low blood sugar, a loose kneecap condition called patellar luxation, and several types of heart problems like patent ductus arteriosus and mitral valve disease.
-The deer head Chihuahua can also develop a soft spot on the head called a moleras, but this condition is actually less common than it is in the apple head variety.
+The Chihuahua is a relatively healthy breed of dog with a lifespan of around 14 to 16 years for apple heads, and 15 – 20 years for deer heads!
+Chihuahuas have a predisposition toward developing several health conditions, including eye diseases, epilepsy, cancer, low blood sugar, a loose kneecap condition called patellar luxation, and several types of heart problems like patent ductus arteriosus and mitral valve disease.
+The deer head Chihuahua is usually less prone to these problems than the apple head.
+They can also develop a soft spot on the head called a moleras, but this condition is actually less common than it is in the apple head variety.

 There are a few things that you as an owner can do to ensure the health of your dog.
 First, never buy from puppy mills, pet shops, or breeders that cannot guarantee the health of their dogs.
 Second, regular checkups at the vet are always necessary to catch health problems as soon as possible.
 In summation, these are the most common health problems you are likely to experience as a Chihuahua owner: